ministryofjustice/create-and-vary-a-licence-api/README.md

 `$ ./gradlew dependencyCheckAnalyze`

-# Kotlin JPA specification dependency
+# Kotlin JPA specification

-This project makes use of `https://github.com/consoleau/kotlin-jpa-specification-dsl` to wrap the JPA specification in fluent style Kotlin and make it much more readable when creatig the JPA Specifications used in selecting licences by criteria.
+This project makes use of `https://github.com/consoleau/kotlin-jpa-specification-dsl` to wrap the JPA specification in fluent style Kotlin and make it much more readable when creating the JPA Specifications used in selecting licences by criteria.

-As this dependency is not available in the Maven central repository yet (only in JCenter), and JCenter may be deprecated soon, it is possible to copy the single source file from the project and use it in our own stand-alone, retaining the copyright notices.
+As this dependency is not available in the Maven central repository yet, and JCenter has closed its services now, we have imported the single-file directly and kept the licence notification in the comments.
-To do this, remove the dependency and Jcenter repo from build.gradle.kts and add the file.
-The project is open-source and freely distributable/derivable under the Apache2 licence.
-For now, we can wait and see whether the dependency will soon become available in Maven central and decide what to do at a later date.
+We can wait to see whether the dependency will soon become available in Maven central and import it from there.